bkomuves/mathematica-packages/USERGUIDE.md

     Dimension[space]
     Variable[space]

-return the dimension and the generator of a projective space `ProjSpace[n,u]`.
+return the dimension and the generator of a projective space `ProjSpace[n,g]`.

 ### Available cohomology theories